 Fort Lauderdale Defense Attorneys

 If you are facing charges for resisting arrest in addition to other criminal charges, give Hager & Schwartz, P.A. a call at (954) 840-8713 to discuss your case.
-We offer a free initial consultation so we can learn more about your charges, and determine the best course of action.
+We offer an immediate consultation so we can learn more about your charges, and determine the best course of action.